MitanshuBaranwal/MitanshuBaranwal/README.md

 <h1 align="center">Hi, I'm <a href="https://mitanshubaranwal.vercel.app/">Mitanshu</a></h1>
-<h5 align="center">I am an AI/ML and Backend Developer with strong skill set in Python, SQL, Django, computer vision, and AWS. </h5>
+<h5 align="center">I am an AI/ML and Backend Developer with strong skill set in Python, Data Engineering, SQL, Django, computer vision, and AWS. </h5>

 ---
 A few things about me:

-💻 I’ve total **2+ years of experience as Software Developer**
+💻 I’ve total **3+ years of experience as Software Developer**

 📫 I enjoy **learning and building stuff.**